RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 Using the Syncupdates web form there is no ‘Session Passwords' field but again the “password:” pseudo-attribute can be added.
 When using the HTTP POST and GET requests for Syncupdates, the “password:” pseudo-attribute must be supplied as part of the message body.

 With the RESTful API, any required passwords must be included in the URI query parameters.
-For more details see the [API documentation on GitHub](https://github.com/RIPE-NCC/whois/wiki/WHOIS-REST-API).
+For more details see the [API documentation](../06.Update-Methods/01-RESTful-API.md#ripe-database-restful-api).

 ## PGP Key